-- 2.14 In May 2023, the Council wrote to 265 pensioners to inform them that our Council Tax Reduction records showed that they may be eligible to claim Pension Credit Guarantee Credit (PCGC).
-In addition to the extra weekly income, it also meant they would be eligible for the £900 Cost of Living Payment and other assistance such as a free TV licence if over 75 and help with NHS costs such as dental treatment and glasses. - 2.15 The Benefits team provided instructions on how to make a claim and, at the time of writing this report, we estimate that 31 residents have made a successful claim for PCGC. - 2.16 Feedback received from residents has been positive and we have had Household Support Fund applicants cancel their application as they no longer require the additional help.
+2.14 In May 2023, the Council wrote to 144 pensioners to inform them that our Council Tax Reduction records showed that they may be eligible to claim Pension Credit Guarantee Credit (PCGC).
+In addition to the extra weekly income, it also meant they would be eligible for the £900 Cost of Living Payment and other assistance such as a free TV licence if over 75 and help with NHS costs such as dental treatment and glasses.

+- 2.15 The Benefits team provided instructions on how to make a claim and, at the time of writing this report (late June), we estimate that 17 residents have made a successful claim for PCGC.
+Work will continue to follow up on this work and identify any other support we can give to these individuals. - 2.16 Feedback received from residents so far has been positive and we have had Household Support Fund applicants cancel their application as they no longer require the additional help.
 This means we can use the Household Support Fund to assist more residents than would have otherwise been the case.